 New York State ECEP Receipts are dependent on the extent to which employers elect to participate in the program.
-In State Fiscal Year 2019-20, the State received \$2.0 million of New York State ECEP Receipts, based on the 262 employers that elected to participate in tax year 2019.
-New York State ECEP Receipts increased to \$3.2 million in State Fiscal Year 2020-21, based on 299 participating employers in tax year 2020, and increased again to \$13 million in State Fiscal Year 2021-22, based on 328 participating employers in tax year 2021.
-The participation data count for tax year 2022 has declined to 286, but substantial uncertainty exists with respect to New York State ECEP Receipts after State Fiscal Year 2021-22 due to its limited and volatile history.
+In State Fiscal Year 2022-23, the State received approximately \$7 million of New York State ECEP Receipts, based primarily on the 287 employers that elected to participate in tax year 2022.
+The participation data count for tax year 2023 has increased to 423, but substantial uncertainty exists with respect to the projected amount of New York State ECEP Receipts during State Fiscal Year 2022-23 and thereafter due to its limited and volatile history.